Understand Medicaid and Protect Your Assets with Long-term Care Planning.

 Medicaid Applicant Who Was Denied Benefits

-Strohschein Law Group was asked to assist Tim who was at a local nursing home following a 3 day hospital stay.
-Tim was in need of skilled care.
+Strohschein Law Group was asked to assist Tim who was at a local nursing home following a 3-day hospital stay.
+Tim needed skilled care.
 The facility cost was over $5,000 per month which is typical in this area.
 However, Tim and his wife Donna only had $1,630 in income per month.
 Tim and Donna’s combined assets included the family home and less than $50,000 of cash and savings.
 Donna initially filed the application on her own, which was denied.

 By reviewing all of the documents submitted to the Department of Human Services (DHS), we were able to sort through the three years’ worth of financial documentation and identify the issues that caused DHS to deny the original application.
 Through the appeals process, we were successful in getting the application approved retroactive to the original date of application.

 Strohschein Law Group was asked to assist Karen in applying for Medicaid benefits who was a resident at a local supportive living facility.
 When her sons first came to visit with us, they had a Power of Attorney indicating that they could take financial steps on Karen’s behalf, although with over $100,000 in assets, Karen did not qualify for Medicaid benefits at that time.
 The adult children realized that without any planning, Karen would be out of funds within 2 years, and they feared that a less desirable care setting would be the only option at that time.